 BotDetect/CaptchaConfig.asp file included in your application source, and make sure it can be read by the IIS worker process running your application.

-BotDetect ASP Classic CAPTCHA Demos & Code Samples Deployment
+BotDetect ASP Classic CAPTCHA Code Examples Deployment

-The BotDetect demos allow you to experiment with BotDetect options, while the code samples contain ASP Captcha sample code which might be useful when adding and configuring BotDetect Captcha protection on your ASP forms.
+The BotDetect demos allow you to experiment with BotDetect options, while the code examples contain ASP Captcha sample code which might be useful when adding and configuring BotDetect Captcha protection on your ASP forms.

 Typically, you will only deploy the BotDetect samples on your development machines, and skip them when installing BotDetect on your servers.

 Deploying BotDetect ASP Classic CAPTCHA Updates